caohai/azure-docs/articles/ansible/ansible-create-configure-aks.md

 ## Scale an existed Azure Kubernetes Service instance

 We may want to scale our created instance by changing the count of nodes.
 The following playbook scales our instance from 5 nodes to 7.
-This can be easily done simply by changing *count* in *agent_pool_profiles*.
+This can be easily done by changing *count* in *agent_pool_profiles*.
 Again, we are using the instance created above, so instance name and resource group are the same, enter your own *client_id* and *client_secret* in the *service_principal* part.
 ```yaml
 - name: Scale AKS instance
   hosts: localhost